 Our technology overcomes these problems while achieving a comparable electrochemical performance, electrical and catalytic properties (significantly better when used with methane fuel).
 The new perovskite anode shows better tolerance to hydrocarbon fuels, without depositing carbon on the electrode.
 The perovskite anode can withstand more repeated cycling than a Ni/YSZ anode.

-The University of St Andrews has applied for UK and PCT patent protection for this novel material and continues to perform R&D in advanced materials for fuel cells.
-The University is looking for a licensee to the patent application and knowhow or a commercial collaborator to take it to market.Patent Numbers:…UK Application Number 0217794.7; PCT Application Number PCT/GB2003/003344, nationalised in EPO as 03766465.3 and US as 10/523,093 and to be nationalised in Japan, PR China, Canada and AustraliaAdditional information will be made available under a confidentiality agreement.
+The University of St Andrews has granted patents in Japan, USA, Canada, China, Australia and Europe (GB, France, Denmark, Switzerland, Italy, Spain, Austria and Germany) and continues to perform R&D in advanced materials for fuel cells.
+The University is looking for a licensee to the patents and knowhow or a commercial collaborator to take it to market.

 Patent Numbers: PCT/GB2003/003344, Granted patents: US 7,504,172 , Europe 1532710.
 Additional information can be made available under a confidentiality agreement.